Tajikistan

 Export Products

-Tajikistan’s main export products are aluminium, raw cotton, and metallic ores (for example lead, zinc, antimony, and copper).
+Tajikistan’s main export products in 2023 were metallic ores (for example lead, zinc, antimony, and copper), cotton, and aluminium.
 Electricity from the country's hydropower plants is being exported particularly in the summer months.

 Trade Partners

 Tajikistan mainly trades with regional trading partners.
-Russia is by far the most important partner and accounts for about 24% of Tajikistan’s overall trade.
-Kazakhstan and China together account for another 35%.
+Russia is the most important partner, accounts for about 24% of Tajikistan’s overall trade in 2023, followed by Kazakhstan, China and Uzbekistan.

 Economic Structure

-Agriculture (22%) and services are important pillars of Tajikistan's economy, these sectors employ about 90% of the population.
-Regarding the agricultural sector, the cultivation of cotton accounts for the largest share of Tajikistan's limited cultivation areas.
+Industry (35% of GDP in 2023), services (34%) and agriculture (23%) are all important pillars of Tajikistan's economy; the latter two employ about 90% of the population.
+The cultivation of cotton accounts for the largest share of Tajikistan's limited cultivation areas.
 Wheat, barley, and rice as well as the raising of livestock are additional agricultural activities.
 Processing the cotton and producing silk are pillars of the manufacturing sector, which is complemented by food processing and metal working industries.
-About 30% of the country's GDP is made of remittances, mostly sent by Tajiks working in Russia.
+Remittances, mostly from Tajiks working in Russia, are extremely important, accounting for 38% of GDP in 2023.

 Usage of GSP Preferences